backdrop-contrib/font_awesome/font_awesome_field/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-- Add a 'Text (short)' field to your entity and set its field formatter to 'Font Awesome icon'.
+- Add a 'Text (short)' or 'List (text)' field to your entity and set its field formatter to 'Font Awesome icon'.

 - When creating an entity with this field, enter the Font Awesome classes into